A.S.L.

 its own research.
 A.S.L. & Associates believes that in economic

-upswings as well as economic downswings, it is important to continue
+upswings, as well as economic downswings, it is important to

-to develop the research results that provide important inputs
+continue to develop the research results that provide important

-into learning more about the relationship between air pollution
+inputs into learning more about the relationship between air

-exposure and (1) human health and (2) vegetation effects.
-For
+pollution exposure and (1) human health and (2) vegetation effects.

-the purpose of informing the general public, researchers, and
+For the purpose of informing the general public, researchers,

-policymakers, research results are placed on A.S.L. & Associates'
+and policymakers, research results are placed on A.S.L. &

 around the world each month.
 Some of the most popular pages visited

-on the web site are those associated with (1) maps summarizing
+on the web site are those associated with (1) the "piston

-and lower-level values, (4) our exposure- and dose-response research
+both human health and vegetation effects, (4) our exposure- and

-on vegetation and human health, (5) the "piston effect"
+dose-response research on vegetation and human health, (5) our

 The Company's President and Founder,